jwcranford/diceware-java/README.md

 ## Why passphrases?

-The case for using a passphrase instead of a password is most succintly made in an XKCD comic at https://xkcd.com/936/.
+The case for using a passphrase instead of a password is most succinctly made in an XKCD comic at https://xkcd.com/936/.

 From http://www.diceware.com: